ansys/pymechanical/examples/embedding_n_remote/README.txt

 Embedding and Remote Session Example
 ====================================

-Below is the same example first demonstrated using an embedding instance, and next demonstrated using a remote session.
+This code, which uses the same example, first demonstrates how to use an embedding instance and then demonstrates how to use a remote session.